bbauska/CSS-Notes4Pros/README.md

 > Because of this, ; from the .bar selector will be
 >
 > applied to the element.
 The higher specificity of the ID selector will
-> cause the browser to ignore the .bar selector\'s color declaration.
+> cause the browser to ignore the .bar selector&apos;s color declaration.
 >
 > Now imagine a different CSS implementation: